andy-iio/ObsidianVault/Computer Networks/Week 1 - Protocols & OSI.md

 A metropolitan area network is larger than a LAN but smaller than a WAN, for example, a city.
 It is operated by a single entity such as a large organization.

 ### PAN - Personal Area Network
 A personal area network is the smallest network, and is a network of personal devices.
 For example, USB connections between personal devices.
-Three common wireless technologies used to connect PAN devices are Bluetooth, Infrared (IR), and [[Week 1 - Protocols and OSI#NFC - Near Field Communication|Near-Field Communication (NFC)]].
+Three common wireless technologies used to connect PAN devices are Bluetooth, Infrared (IR), and [[Week 1 - Protocols & OSI#NFC - Near Field Communication|Near-Field Communication (NFC)]].
 ### WPAN - Wireless Personal Area Network
 PAN encompasses both wired and wireless technologies, while WPAN specifically focuses on wireless technologies such as Bluetooth.